 Backlog and customer relationships are amortized over an estimated useful life of 0.5 and 12 years, respectively, and both assets have been determined to have no residual values.
 Trade names have been determined to have indefinite lives and therefore are not being amortized.
-Intangible asset amortization expense for the period January 1, 2006 to November 30, 2006, for the period from December 1 to December 31, 2006, and for the years ended December 31, 2007 and 2008 was \$281, \$115, \$769 and
+Intangible asset amortization expense for the years ended December 31, 2007, 2008 and 2009 was \$769, \$334 and \$335, respectively.
+Intangible asset amortization expense for the years subsequent to December 31, 2009 is expected to be approximately \$335 for each of the years from 2010 to 2014.